 Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

-June in Taiwan is the beginning of summer.
+June is the beginning of summer in Taiwan.
 Temperatures and humidity soar to levels that you will either love or hate, depending on the person.
 Periods of intense sunlight are balanced with higher than average rainfall, often in the form of late afternoon downpours.

-The event of the month in Taiwan June is the Dragon Boat Festival, which in 2020 comes toward the end of the month and will be celebrated over a four-day long weekend.
+The event of the month in June in Taiwan is the Dragon Boat Festival, which in 2020 comes toward the end of the month and will be celebrated over a four-day long weekend.
+In 2020, the annual Matsu pilgrimage, one of the largest pilgrimages to a goddess in the world, will take place on June 11-20 in Central Taiwan, after being postponed since March.

 - Visiting Taiwan in March